-- Align pay and performance. - Base majority of pay on business performance; such pay is not guaranteed. - Engage in rigorous target-setting process for incentive metrics, and set rigorous performance metrics which tie into both annual short-term performance-based cash bonus awards and long-term equity-based compensation awards. - Maintain stock ownership guidelines for executive officers (and directors). - Have an incentive compensation clawback policy. - Enforce restrictions on "pledges" of shares of Company stock by executive officers and directors. - Restrict hedging transactions by executive officers and directors. - Engage an independent compensation consultant. - Provide limited perquisites. - Provide for director equity award limits in our equity incentive plan.
+- · Align pay and performance. - Base majority of pay on business performance; such pay is not guaranteed. - Engage in rigorous target-setting process for incentive metrics, and set rigorous performance metrics which tie into both annual short-term performance-based cash bonus awards and long-term equity-based compensation awards. - Maintain stock ownership guidelines for executive officers (and directors). - Provide for "double trigger" change-in-control provisions in existing employment agreements and change of control severance plan. - Have an incentive compensation clawback policy. - Enforce restrictions on "pledges" of shares of Company stock by executive officers and directors. - Restrict hedging transactions by executive officers and directors. - Engage an independent compensation consultant. - Provide limited perguisites. - Provide for director equity award limits in our equity incentive plan.